 OCTOBER: Blessing Bags for the Homeless.
 We can’t end homelessness through wishful thinking, but we can provide kindness to those in need.
-With the colder months around the corner, we assembled blessing bags for the homeless:
+With the colder months around the corner, we assembled blessing bags for the homeless: 68 period packs, 27 women’s blessing bags, 205 blessing bags.
+These care kits are a simple way to provide practical help to homeless men and women in our community.

 AUGUST: Family Shelter Back-to-School Bash.
 Back-to-school shopping can be a challenge for any family.
 There are detailed lists of supplies the kids need for each grade level.
 And all the notebooks, binders, pens, markers and colored pencils can cost a lot of money.
 This expense can be even more daunting for homeless students living in shelters whose families may not have the resources to tackle those lengthy “must have” lists.
 This was the fourth year we partnered with The Family Shelter, an emergency housing facility for children and their families, to help kick-off the new school year!
 In addition to collecting school supplies to stock their homework station, we hosted a BACK TO SCHOOL BASH with face painting, corn hole, BINGO and other games for all to enjoy.